w3c/wot-security/wot-security-metadata.md

     }

-All links in this example use secure transport, i.e. either CoAPS (CoAP over UDP using DTLS) or HTTPS (HTTP over TCP using TLS).
+All links in this example use secure transport, i.e. either CoAP-over-DTLS or HTTP-over-TLS.
 These transports use certificates for mutual authentication, secure session key exchange, and of course encrypted transport.
 Use of such encrypted transport is essential for many authorization schemes, such as basic HTTP authentication, which transmits a